 The Rottweiler is a very old breed, dating back to the Roman Empire, where it worked as a herding dog and later as protection for tax collectors.

 My friend, Neila, has placed Rottweilers in homes with small children and never had one single report of a problem.
 Of course, she also vets potential homes very carefully.
 She knows that Rottweilers are very strong dogs, and that they can have every bit as much strength of will as they do strength of body, so she only places puppies in homes where the owners have experience with large breeds.

 If your heart leads you toward a Rottweiler, then I applaud that.
 You will have a loyal companion possessed of body strength that will ensure your safety if you are confronted by anyone who intends to do you harm.
 I would suggest, though, that you need to never lose sight of the fact that these are very strong dogs, and that you should be constantly vigilant – your Rott may not be able to understand the difference, say, between a hug from a friend or family member, and an attack by someone who intends you harm.
 A bite from a Toy Poodle or a Yorkie isn’t a big deal, but a bite from a Rottweiler can be traumatic to the point where surgery is needed.
 Put in plainer terms, if a Cocker Spaniel bites someone’s hand, that person will probably need stitches.
 If a Rottweiler bites, the hand may need to be sewn back on.

 Most Dobermans look pretty scary, particularly if they’ve had their ears cropped (a practice that I dislike, and that is now illegal in most states).
 It’s a shame, though, that the breed shows up over and over on lists of 15 dog breeds that could be dangerous, because most Dobies are complete marshmallows.
 They love their humans, and they’re generally cordial with visitors.

-But when it comes to a dog breed that has a bad rap, the Dobie is pretty high on the top of the list, and this is simply because a badly trained, badly socialized Doberman, though, can be a very dangerous animal.
+But when it comes to a dog breed that has a bad rap, the Dobie is pretty high on the top of the list, and this is simply because a badly trained, badly socialized Dobermancan be a very dangerous animal.
 They’ve been known to bite humans, and attack other dogs.
 This is simply because a Doberman, believe it or not, is a terrier breed, and terrier breeds are known to be a bit high-strung.
 If you’re considering a Dobie, you’ll need to make sure to work on socialization.
 You have a medium- to large-size dog (usually between 70 and 90 pounds, although some can go even higher) that can be a huge threat if he’s not properly trained.

 Please don’t think of adopting a wolf dog, ever.
 See my post, Wolves and Wolf Hybrids as Pets for more information.

 Wolves and dog/wolf hybrids are so dangerous that they’re among the most likely breeds to have to be euthanized.
 They will almost always become dangerous, and then something has to be done – usually, it’s euthanasia.

 The Bull Mastiff isn’t what I’d call a potentially vicious dog, by any means.
 In fact, Bull Mastiffs are typically known to be very gentle.
-However, it makes the list of 15 dog breeds with bad reputations purely because of its size.
+However, it makes the list of 15 dog breeds with bad reputations purely because of its size, which is beyond huge!
 Properly trained, a Bull Mastiff can be a wonderful, loving companion, but if not properly trained, he could be an accident just waiting to happen – knocking over children and elderly people.
 Bull Mastiffs aren’t typically aggressive, but if you do end up with one that has a very dominant nature, he could be a danger to you and your family.

 This breed is known for its hunting and guarding ability.
 Cane Corsos are very muscular, usually bond to one person, and if not socialized, might attack a stranger.
 If that happens, you can bet that there will be no good outcome.
 This is a very big dog with a huge set of teeth.

 You have to look at what the Tosa was bred for, and you have to understand that aggression is hard-wired into this dog breed.
 The other thing is that with a breed of this size, and with such powerful jaw pressure, socialization is vital.
 Bringing a dog of this breed into your home and not socializing him is actually very much like leaving a gun with all chambers loaded and the safety off laying around, and assuming that nothing will go wrong.
 It’s just a bad idea on all levels.

 Here is another comparatively rare breed that looks extremely scary.
 That’s not necessarily a bad thing.
 After all, if you’re considering a dog for protection, you don’t exactly want burglars to say to themselves, “Oh, look at the pretty dog; I think I’d like to pet him!”